Tqmrik/Scrimba-Weekly-Dev-Challenge/README.md

 FixTheAccessability: identify and fix the accessability issuess(Optional: customize the form)

 TipCalculator: calculate total amount to pay(Optional: add number of people, show tip and total per person)

+PricingComponent: see index.css(Optional: add a toggle for monthly or annual prices)